MarinaShmovganets/lighthouse/docs/understanding-results.md

 <a name="artifacts"></a>
 ## `artifacts`

 An object containing gatherer results keyed by gatherer class name.
 The structure varies by artifact and is not stable.
 The values of artifacts are subject to change.
-This property is only available when consuming Lighthouse results programmatically as the artifacts contain trace data and can be quite large.
+This property is only available when consuming Lighthouse results programmatically as the artifacts contain trace data and can be quite large (>50MB).

 ### Example
 ```json